significantbit/ascent/README.md

 ```ruby
 rails g ascent:install
 ```
+After that run the migration that was created for the ascent models

+    rails db:migrate

 ##### NOTE!!!
 Closure_tree not updated!
 As of now (2016-06-10) closure_tree can not create a root object.
 This is due to a change in Rails 5.